estafette/estafette.io/content/getting-started/troubleshooting/_index.md

 ## Pipelines not triggered

-First check the status of the various source code management systems to see if they have an issue deliverying webhooks:
+First check the status of the various source code management (SCM) systems to see if they have an issue deliverying webhooks:

 * https://www.githubstatus.com/
 * https://bitbucket.status.atlassian.com/

 If this is the case they'll eventually start delivering those webhooks and pipelines will trigger at that time.

+Next thing to check is delivery of webhooks within the respective SCM:

+* Github - https://github.com/organizations/<organization>/settings/apps/<estafette app name>/advanced
+* Bitbucket - https://bitbucket.org/<workspace>/workspace/settings/applications, select the estafette app, check delivery

+If you can see webhooks getting sent to Estafette but failing there it points you to where things might go wrong.
+Can be the ingress controller, SCM integration details in Estafette itself or something else.
+Check the logs for the `estafette-ci-api` component to see if there's any errors.

-When they have no issues it might be a transient error that isn't automatically retried.
+When nothing can be found it might have been a transient error that isn't automatically retried.
 You can then try to push a new empty commit just to trigger the pipeline and see if it helps:

 ```
 git commit --allow-empty -m "trigger build" && git push